yuthB/Retail-Business---Profitability-Analysis/README.md

 ## Problem 2: Customer Identification
 This problem has two goals:-
 1. To find out TOP 10 Customers by Profit Generated.
-2. To find out Customers who have no order details.
+2. To find out Customers who have not ordered yet.

 ### Tables:
 The tables that are required for solving this problem are as follows: